-Weekly Progress 60% of course grade Quizzes from textbooks Quizzes every Thursday

-Checks

-Mid-term Exam 20% of course grade Exam from Cambridge Midway through the

-Exam Package, course.

-depending on the

-course and testing

-support materials.

-Final Exam 20% of course grade Exam from Cambridge At the end of the

-Exam Package, course.

-depending on the

-course and testing

-support materials.

-Beginner, Based on data from After passing Level Exit

-Intermediate, and/or new SMS system Exam

-Advanced Certificate of

-Completion
+Weekly Progress Checks 60% of course grade Quizzes from textbooks Quizzes every Thursday Mid-term Exam 20% of course grade Exam from Cambridge Exam Package, depending on the course and testing support materials.
+Midway through the course.
+Final Exam 20% of course grade Exam from Cambridge Exam Package, depending on the course and testing support materials.
+At the end of the course.
+Beginner, Intermediate, and/or Advanced Certificate of Completion Based on data from new SMS system After passing Level Exit Exam